Titan is a bulky but cool rugged smartphone with hardware QWERTY keyboard with embedded touchpad, by Chinese manufacturer Unihertz.

 If your application gets killed, the notifications does not come in instant etc, make sure that the application is allowed to run in background in

-Settings → DuraSpeed (the tick should be checked/enabled) and in
+Settings → DuraSpeed (Android 9 only, the tick should be checked/enabled) and in

 Settings → Intelligent assistance → App blocker.
 These two options are custom Mediatek battery saving features.